-Stamford is Fairfield County’s second largest city with a population of 128,278, making it the third-largest city in the state and the seventh-largest city in New England.
-Located approximately 30 miles from Manhattan, Stamford has the largest financial district in New York Metro outside of New York City itself and one of the largest concentrations of corporations in the nation.
-The shoreline city offers an abundance of shopping, culture, parks, nightlife, and more.
+Stamford is Fairfield County’s second largest city with a population of 129,309, making it the third-largest city in the state and the seventh-largest city in New England.
+Located approximately 38 miles from Manhattan, Stamford has the largest financial district in New York Metro outside of New York City itself and one of the largest concentrations of corporations in the nation.
+The shoreline city offers an abundance of shopping, culture, amazing eateries, parks, nightlife, and more.

-There are 13 elementary schools including two International Baccalaureate schools, five middle schools (including one magnet), and three high schools including the Academy of Information Technology and Engineering.
-Stamford is also home to 17 private schools including independent day schools, religious schools, and special needs schools.
+There are 13 elementary schools, including two International Baccalaureate schools, five middle schools (including one magnet), and three high schools, including the Academy of Information Technology and Engineering.
+Stamford is also home to 17 private schools, including independent day schools, religious schools, and special needs schools.
 There are also adult education programs.
-Some well known Stamford graduates include Senator Joe Lieberman, CT Governor Dan Malloy, Baseball Hall of Famer Bobby Valentine, and Food Network Host and Author Ina Garten.
+Some well-known Stamford graduates include Senator Joe Lieberman, former CT Governor Dan Malloy, Food Network Host and Author Ina Garten, and Baseball Hall of Famer Bobby Valentine, who is now also a candidate for Stamford mayor!

 The Stamford Museum & Nature Center is an art, history, nature, and agricultural sciences museum.
 The 118-acre museum property is home to a 10-acre working farm, a Tudor-style museum, an art gallery, an interactive nature center, 80 acres of outdoor trails, a large planetarium, a 4-story observatory with a research telescope, and an otter pond.
-This amazing facility is also home to one of the best Fairfield County playgrounds which is designed for children to experience an animal’s perspective on nature.
+This amazing facility is also home to one of the best Fairfield County playgrounds designed for children to experience an animal’s perspective on nature.
 The SM&NC offers seasonal family-oriented exhibits and weekend festivals, year-round childhood educational programming, camps, and volunteer opportunities.
 It is definitely worth the membership fee (families cost $85 for 2021), and they even host a farmers’ market on Sunday mornings and drive-in movies on Friday nights (sponsored by our friends at Riley Volvo Cars Stamford).

-There is a good reason why Woody Allen’s film Scenes from a Mall was filmed at the one and only Stamford Town Center (aka the Mall).
-There is a plethora of amazing shopping here.
-While the Stamford Town Center is home to many high-end store chains, Stamford also hosts a variety of smaller unique shopping opportunities.
-As a mom, I find it especially helpful that Stamford is home to a Target, Bed, Bath & Beyond, Trader Joe’s, Barnes and Noble, and Fairway!
-I also have to add a special shout out to the local toy store, Stamford Toys, which is an amazing “mom and pop shop,” that has saved my procrastinating behind numerous times before birthday parties.
+The Stamford Town Center (aka the Mall) has a plethora of amazing shopping there.
+While the Stamford Town Center is home to many store chains, Stamford also hosts a variety of smaller unique shopping opportunities.
+As a mom, I find it especially helpful that Stamford is home to Target, Bed, Bath & Beyond, Trader Joe’s, Barnes and Noble, and many other awesome retail shops!
+A special shout out to the local toy store, Awesome Toys (formerly called Stamford Toys), an amazing “mom and pop shop” that has saved my procrastinating birthday gift buying numerous times before birthday parties.

 3. Arts & Culture

 Downtown Stamford is the hub of art and culture in this city.
-The Palace Theatre is the place to go to see off Broadway shows, big name musical acts and the Stamford Symphony.
+The Palace Theatre is the place to see off-Broadway shows, big-name musical acts, and the Stamford Symphony.
 There is also the Avon Theatre Film Center on Bedford Street.
 This is a small movie theater that includes two screens and shows independent films.
 They also host many events throughout the year for their members.
-Each summer downtown Stamford comes alive with an outdoor sculpture display.
-Past themes have included “It’s Reigning Cats and Dogs,” “Street Seats,” and “Dinosaurs Rule!”
-This summer the display was called “Art Shapes” and it includes 39 different geometric shapes each with a unique design.
-It’s free to walk around downtown to explore the displays, and it gives local artists a chance to show off their talent.
+Each summer, downtown Stamford comes alive with an outdoor sculpture display.
+The 2021 exhibit, The Piano Project, brings both art and music to the streets of Stamford Downtown!
+The fun and interactive exhibit features 25 upright pianos designed and painted by local artists.
+The pianos will be on display all summer for the public to interact with and play!

 4. Focus on Fitness

-Stamford residents love to get their sweat on, and no matter how you like to burn those calories and increase those fabulous exercise endorphins Stamford has the place for you.
-Not only do we have numerous state of the art fitness facilities such as LA Fitness, New York Sports, and more, Stamford has an amazing family-friendly Chelsea Piers which has everything the New York City one has without the long drive up the west side highway.
-If exercising indoors is not your thing, Stamford has the Mianus River Park filled with beautiful hiking and biking nature trails or you can run, walk or bike at one of the three beaches.
-There is even a local running group that hosts runs on Mondays and Wednesday evenings and Saturday mornings called “STAMpede.”
+Stamford residents love to get their sweat on, and no matter how you like to burn those calories and increase those exercise endorphins Stamford has a place for you.
+Not only do we have numerous state-of-the-art fitness facilities such as LA Fitness, Orange Theory, and more, Stamford has an amazing family-friendly gym, Chelsea Piers, which has everything the New York City one has without the long drive up the west side highway.
+If exercising indoors is not your thing, Stamford has the Mianus River Park filled with beautiful hiking and biking nature trails, or you can run, walk, or bike at one of the three beaches.

 5. UBS Spectacular Thanksgiving Parade